Everyone loves Oreos! And these Mint Oreo Truffles couldn’t be easier and delicious. Just 3 simple ingredients is all you need.

 Dipping the truffles in chocolate takes some patience, here are some tips that I found helpful…

-- I like using White Almond Bark, it melts good and dipping is easy with it.
+- I like using White Almond Bark, it melts well and dipping is easy with it.
 However, because of the dark color of the truffles, it doesn’t coat completely.

 - Work with just a small amount of melted chocolate at a time.
 Again, because of the dark color of truffles, there are small amounts that fall off into the chocolate.